Kong/docs.konghq.com/app/deck/overview.md

 sync, reset, etc.) shows the help text along with supported flags for those commands.

-A gist of all commands that are available in decK can be found [here](/deck/commands).
+A list of all commands that are available in decK can be found [here](/deck/commands).

 ## Frequently Asked Questions (FAQs)